lsds/KungFu/docs/index.rst

 Examples
 ========

-We provide various training examples that shows how to enable KungFu for different kinds of TensorFlow programs.
+We provide various examples
+to show how to use KungFu with various TensorFlow objects and Keras models.

 Session
 -------